 • Having appropriate agreements to permit the transfer and resumption of information services. • Ensuring required equipment and supplies are onsite. • Ensuring applicable security safeguards are in place.
 [NIST SP 800-53 CP-7]

 When necessary, establish an Alternate Work Site, to continue operations that include:

 • Security controls. • Continuous monitoring of control effectiveness. • Incident reporting and response.
 [NIST SP 800-53 PE-17]

-PH6 - §164.310(a)(2)(i) Addressable Have you developed policies and procedures that plan for your workforce (and your information technology service provider or contracted information technology support) to gain access to your facility and its ePHI during a disaster?

-Yes

-No

-If no, please select from the following:

-Cost

-Practice Size

-Complexity

-Alternate Solution

-Please detail your current activities: